sirandreww/ml_tutor_frontend/testing.md

 this will resemble more realisctic user flow

 End-to-end Test:
--frontend to backend and vuce versa
+-frontend to backend and vice versa
+-complete mockup of user interacting with the web -Support test recording which is great for documentation

 Tools:
-Unit + Integration -> React testing library
+Unit + Integration -> Jest as the Test Runner and React testing library as a module

 End-To-End -> Cypress